 However, the presence of fuzziness and uncertainties should not discourage researchers from the idea that useful information can be retrieved from large databases and research of quality can be undertaken.
 Cooper and Green (2016) with the Englaid project demonstrated that a collection of the most diverse datasets (created at different times and with different objectives) “as if” they were accurate and accurately organised can indeed bring useful information, especially on a large-scale analysis.

-The user interface: how to make the database a useful tool
+The user interface: how to make the database a usable tool

 Intuitively a database is perceived as an “organised space in which data are archived” (Huggett, 2016).
 This misguided perception is based on two assumptions: that data are an objective reality that just needs a digital storage equivalent to a library or a shelf, with an index to guide the reader; and that the storage is, in turn, an objective container that neither adds to nor takes away anything from the original data.
 From this perspective, data and database have been considered as raw materials that the sapient hands of researchers can transform and shape into information and knowledge (Huggett, 2016).